-We are always interested in connecting with new artists, but given the volume of submissions we receive, we require that artists review the technical requirements and then follow the submissions process outlined below.
-Any submissions that do not follow these instructions will not be considered.
+We are always interested in connecting with new artists, but given the volume of submissions we receive, we require that artists review the technical requirements and FAQ below and then follow the submissions process outlined.
+Any submissions that do not follow these instructions will not be reviewed.

 - Original paintings may be professionally scanned, but we prefer that they are shot with a DSLR (see photography requirements below.)

 - We do not consign original works.